lisabronwyn/tetris-tutorial/doc/drawing.md

 So, `canvas` will be assigned whatever value calling the `getElementById` method on `document` with the argument `"board"` *return*s.
-This particular function is a part of the programming *interface* made available to applications by the browser, and is a part of the [Document Object Model](https://developer.mozilla.org/fi/docs/DOM).
+This particular function is a part of the programming *interface* made available to applications by the browser and is a part of the [Document Object Model](https://developer.mozilla.org/fi/docs/DOM).
 This interface is **massive**, and covering it in any kind of detail is outside the scope of this tutorial, so we'll just pretend that this call will return the element called "board" from our `.html` file, which happens to be the HTML canvas that we want to draw in.
-The standard further dictates that, in order to draw on an HTML canvas, we need to have a drawing "context".
+The standard further dictates that, in order to draw on an HTML canvas, we need to have a drawing "context."
 This context will hold information about which color we're drawing with, how wide the strokes are, what font we're using, etc. We'll put this abstract drawing context thingy in the `ctx` variable so we can refer to it later.